 We expect developers to find the combination of Amazon EC2 and Amazon S3 to be very useful.
 Amazon EC2 provides cheap, scalable compute in the cloud while Amazon S3 allows users to store their data reliably.

-Overall, you are limited to running a total of 20 On-Demand or Reserved Instances and 100 Spot Instances per region.
+Overall, you are limited to running a total of 20 On-Demand or Reserved Instances and requesting 5 Spot Instances per region.
+New AWS accounts may start with limits that are lower than the limits described here.
 Certain instance types are further limited per region as follows:

 If you need more instances, complete the Amazon EC2 instance request form with your use case and your instance increase will be considered.
 Limit increases are tied to the region they were requested for.

 Yes.
 In order to maintain the quality of EC2 addresses for sending email, we enforce default limits on the amount of email that can be sent from EC2 accounts.
 If you wish to send larger amounts of email from EC2, you can apply to have these limits removed from your account by filling out this form.